MSc (Clin) Periodontology / Overview

 - Learn how to design and conduct research projects.

-- Benefit from our links with the Cochrane Oral Health Group and the World Health Organisation Collaborating Centre for the Treatment of Cranio-Facial Anomalies.
+- Benefit from our links with the Cochrane Oral Health Group.

 - Have the opportunity to undertake extensive treatment plans and follow integrated courses of care for patients.

-- Become eligible to sit the MPerio Royal College examination.
+- Become eligible to sit the MPerio examinations of the relevant Royal Colleges.

 Further information for EU students can be found on our dedicated EU page.